John M. Hancock Papers, 1903-1956

 Brief Description:

-The John M. Hancock Papers, 1932-1956, consist primarily of material related to Hancock’s service to the United States Federal Government.
-The majority of the materials in the collection were maintained in three-ring binders either by Hancock or his secretarial staff.
-Most of those binders have been reorganized into folders.
+The John M. Hancock Papers, 1932-1956, consist primarily of records related to Hancock’s service to the United States government.
+Most of the records were organized into three-ring binders either by Hancock or his secretarial staff.
+The binder contents, unless otherwise indicated, have been reorganized into folders.
+Box 9 was eliminated during this reorganization.

-Materials in the collection also reflect Hancock’s career in investment banking and securities.
-This material deals with securities legislation, and include correspondence, governmental reports, and legislative text.
-Hancock’s service on a subcommittee of the Securities and Exchange Commission is documented, while four scrapbooks contain newspaper and magazine clippings regarding profit and inflation (1947-1954).
+Other records reflect Hancock’s career in investment banking and securities.
+These deal with securities legislation, and include correspondence, governmental reports, and legislative text.
+Hancock’s service on a subcommittee of the Securities and Exchange Commission is documented.
+Four scrapbooks contain newspaper and magazine clippings regarding profit and inflation (1947-1954).

 Hancock also chaired a special committee on behalf of the American Chemical Society, which sought to determine members’ opinions of the Society.
-Material regarding his relationship with the University of North Dakota is found in Box 10, along with texts of some of his speeches.
-Box 11 also includes an undated history of U.S. Navy’s purchase division in World War I, written by Hancock.
+Materials regarding his relationship with the University of North Dakota are found in Box 10, along with texts of some of his speeches.
+Box 11 also includes an undated history of the U.S. Navy’s purchase division in World War I, written by Hancock.

 Held at: